The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-This process is planned and conducted with the presumption of productivity and each party has to follow this presumption.
+This process is planned and conducted with the presumption of productivity, and each party has to follow this presumption.

 Group sessions to define the scope of the project where more than one stakeholder is present can provide validation of the discussed needs.

-A single project may end up with an extensive list of scope items and they all may be requested as important or critical for the project.
+A single project may end up with an extensive list of scope items, and they all may be requested as important or critical for the project.

-Classical project management practices present the term "Not in scope," which usually means that a topic should not be seen as something to be included in the project.
+Classic project management practices present the term "Not in scope," which usually means that a topic should not be seen as something to be included in the project.

-If an interested party has mentioned a topic that can be considered as "Out of scope", it can still have some value, that's why it should not be ignored, but prioritized instead.
+If an interested party has mentioned a topic that can be considered as Out of scope, it can still have some value, that's why it should not be ignored, but assessed prioritized.